Dinh-Le/BOHO-FE/media/BOHOV2 API.md

           "name": "str",
           "type": "str", /// DeepStream or TensortRT
           "ip": "str",
-          "node_metadata": {
+          "is_active" : "boolean", /// The atribute to validate the status process of node service "node_metadata": {
-            "user" : "str", /// Not required only for VMS "password" : "str", /// Not required only for VMS "end_point": "str" /// Not required only for VMS },
+            "user" : "str", /// required for ssh connection "password" : "str", /// required for ssh connection },
           "connection_metadata": {
               "kafka" : {